Static Memory Management

 }

-define use-length(xs: list(int)): unit {
+define use-length(xs: list(int)) -> unit {

-let len on xs = length(xs) in
+let len on xs = length(xs);

 some-function(len, xs)